commonknowledge/covid-19-mutual-aid-list-sync/README.md

 # covid-19-mutual-aid-list-sync

 Syncs the different lists of UK based COVID-19 Mutual Aid groups.
+Not especially clever but does the job.

 ## Lists